 The ideal temperature for the fabric is 270°F, and the appropriate time is 10 seconds.
 The best time to peel off the transfer is 10s later.

-HTV Vinyl is the simplest and cheapest item to start with a heat press.
+HTV Vinyl also known as heat press vinyl, is the simplest and cheapest item to start with a heat press.
 In order to get the best output of vinyl, you will need a higher temperature than polyester.

 The ideal temperature for HTVRONT htv vinyl is 315°F. Apply strong pressure for 10-15 seconds to get a vivid and perfect design.